reduxjs/redux-toolkit/docs/tutorials/overview.md

 Since Redux Toolkit is an abstraction layer that wraps around the Redux core, it's helpful to know what RTK's APIs are actually doing for you under the hood. **If you want to understand how Redux really works and why RTK is the recommended approach, read the Redux Fundamentals tutorial.**

+## Using Redux Toolkit

+The RTK [**Usage Guide** docs page](../usage/usage-guide.md) explains the standard usage patterns for each of RTK's APIs.
+The [API Reference](../api/configureStore.mdx) section describes each API function and has additional usage examples.

+The [Redux Essentials tutorial](https://redux.js.org/tutorials/essentials/part-1-overview-concepts) also shows how to use each of the APIs while building an application.

 ## Migrating Vanilla Redux to Redux Toolkit

 If you already know Redux and just want to know how to migrate an existing application to use Redux Toolkit, the [**"Modern Redux with Redux Toolkit" page in the Redux Fundamentals tutorial**](https://redux.js.org/tutorials/fundamentals/part-8-modern-redux) shows how RTK's APIs simplify Redux usage patterns and how to handle that migration.